 - Redirect URLs

-- Add sitemaps
+- Add a site map

-- Import content from other publishing platforms
+- Import data from non-WP platforms

-- Prevent SPAM commenting
+- Fight SPAM commenting

-- Add tables
+- Add and format tables

 - Add and manage QR codes

 - Improve your local search listings on Google

 - Distribute your content automatically on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others

 - Display countdown timers (for scarcity offers, coupons, etc …)